haskellcg/Company_Notes/bfd_protocol_rfc5885_part_1.md

   Bit 5 (0x20)|BFD PW-ACH-encapsulated, for PW Fault Detection and AC/PW Fault Status Signaling

 ## Congestion Considerations
+  The congestion considerations that apply to RFC5085 apply to this mode of operation as well.

+  BFD as a VCCV application is required to provide details on congestion and bandwidth considerations.
+BFD provides with a desired minimum transmit interval and a required minimum receive interval, negotiates the transmission interval using these configurable fields, and has a packet of fixed size (setting the transmission rate).

+  Therefore, it results in a configuration limit bandwidth utilization.
+As state in RFC5805, this is sufficient protection agianst congestion as long as BFD's configured maximum bit-rate is minimal compared to the bit-rate of the pseudowire the VCCV channel is associated with.

+  If the pseudowire bit-rate can't be guaranteed to be minimal, like potentially for highly variable bit-rate and/or congestion responsive pseudowires, BFD will be required to operate using an daptive congestion control mechanism (for example, including a throttled transmission rate on "congestion detected" situations, and a slow-start after shutdown due to congestion and until basic connectivity is verified).

+  Since the bandwidth utilized by BFD is configuration-limited, the VCCV channel must not be rate-limited below this maximum configurable bandwidth or BFD will not operate correctly.

+  The VCCV channel could provide rate-limiting above the maximum BFD rate, to protect from a misbehaving BFD application, so that it does not conflict and can coexist.
+Additionally, the VCCV channel should not use any additional congestion control loop that would interface or negatively interact with that of BFD.

+## Security Considerations
+  Routers that important the additional CV Types defined herein are subject to the same security considerations as defined in RFC5085, RFC5880, RFC5881.

+  This specification does not raise any additional security issues beyong these.
+The IP/UDP-encapsulated BFD makes use of the TTL/Hop Limit procedures described in Section 5 of RFC5881, including the use of the Generalized TTL Security Mechanism (GTSM) as a security mechanism.

+## Acknowledgements

+## References

 ## My References
   * [Pseudowire](https://baike.baidu.com/item/Pseudowire/3780134?fr=aladdin)